eclipse-zenoh/roadmap/rfcs/ALL/ACL rules.md

 Starting from 0.11.0 release, zenoh provides the option of controlling access to key-expressions (eg: `test/demo` ) based on network interface (eg: `lo`).
 The access control is managed by filtering messages (denoted as **actions** in the acl config): `put`, `get`, `declare_subscriber`, `declare_queryable`.
 This filteration can be applied on both sides of the interceptor: the incoming messages (`ingress`) and outgoing messages (`egress`).

+## Access Control Config

- The typical ACL configuration in the config.json5 file looks like this:
+The typical ACL configuration in the config.json5 file looks something like this:

 ```json5
  acl: {